Bleeding pattern during the menopause transition

 There are several different aetiologies of PMB, including malignant and many non-malignant causes.4

-History and examination may possibly indicate cause, but it is generally accepted that PMB should be treated as malignant, until proved otherwise.3
+History and examination may possibly indicate cause, but it is generally accepted that PMB should be treated as malignant, until proven otherwise.3

-NICE guidelines and pathways are available to guide management of these patients, including direction on when to refer using a suspected cancer pathway referral (for an appointment within 2 weeks):5
+NICE guidelines and pathways are available to guide management of these patients, including direction on when to refer using a suspected cancer pathway referral (for an appointment within 2 weeks):4,5